Blog Post

 Cost effective?

 In terms of PR, podcasts are an excellent choice because they have can have a long shelf life and are the fraction the price of producing a video or a radio programme.
-Broadcast is broad by name and nature, but podcasts are more narrow-casting, a very cost-effectiveness way of targeting specific audiences.
+Broadcast is broad by name and nature, but podcasts are more narrow casting, a very cost-effective way of targeting specific audiences.

 At their birth they were more based on “listen again”, but now it’s about extra available content.